beesbridge/beesbridge.github.io/docs/blogs/data-mapping/data_mapping_genai.md

 }
 ```

-> Note: This basic prompt can be improved considerably by adding more contextual information covered in the final section.

 ### Retrieve Relevant Data Elements
 Use OpenAI's file search tool to retrieve relevant data elements from the vector store.
 The search will be based on the target table name, column name, and description.
 The search results will include the most relevant data elements from the T-MSIS data dictionary.